 Regardless of the modules that you’re using, the module framework with Nginx is the same.

-Nginx web server also gives you the option to build modules to add functionality through scripting, configuration, and creating modules.
+This web server also gives you the option to build modules to add functionality through scripting, configuration, and creating modules.

 Nginx offers 3 support methods to add functionality using scripting.
 One of these methods is using the Perl module called perl_require.